jpdas18/Applied-Machine-Learning/Project_1.md

 ![plot](project1_fig3.png)

 #### I used the model to make predictions for each house price in the dataset.
 I added a column for predictions to the dataframe, as well as a column for the difference between predicted price and actual price.
 Below is a plot of the actual prices versus the predicted precies.
 It seems that the model was not very accurate at predicting, especially for more expensive homes.
+The model seemed best fit to predict homes that lay in the range of the mean and median (around 300-500k).

 ![plot](project1_fig2.png)